d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 jupyter nbextension enable execute_time/ExecuteTime
 ```

-### Hinter
+### Hinter(without using tab)

-We can use the `Hinterland`plugin to give a hint while coding.
+We can use the `Hinterland`plugin to give a hint without using tab while coding.
 Use the following commands to install the plugin:

 ```sh
 pip install jupyter_contrib_nbextensions_configurator